Fans submitted questions for the Pack's offensive coordinator

 Offensive Coordinator Matt Canada

-GoPack.com takes you behind the scenes during the Pack's spring practice
+GoPack.com takes you behind the scenes of the Pack's spring practice

 GoPack.com sits down with new offensive coordinator Matt Canada

 Veteran OC and quarterback coach comes from Rose Bowl-Bound Wisconsin

 Photos from the first day of spring practice

 EDUCATION: Earned a B.A. in business from Indiana in 1993, and a M.A. in sport administration from Indiana in 1995.